NativeScript/docs-v7/docs/plugins/Use-Native-iOS-Libraries.md

 - Cons

 1. Can't be included by a `Podfile`.
 2. In some cases, you must add a `module.modulemap` file manually.
-For example, when the
 3. You must wrap the library in a static framework if the automatic `module.modulemap` file generation does not succeed.
 4. Only Objective-C APIs are exposed (no C functions and C constants) from static libraries.
 To work around this limitation, you can manually edit the Xcode project file.
 However, this workaround is not recommended.